 Basic Doll Types

-One of the most commonly made dolls were the 390 head mold on a composition body and the 370 (a shoulder head mold) on a stuffed kid body.
+One of the most commonly made dolls was the 390 head mold on a composition body and the 370 (a shoulder head mold) on a stuffed kid body.
 Armand Marseille also made a large variety of baby dolls including the Dream Baby, toddler dolls, character dolls including Just Me and several rare models.
 Other well-known doll-faced child dolls include Floradora, Queen Louise, and Darling Dolly.
 They also made googly-eyed dolls which have a joint that allows their eyes to open and close.

 Armand Marseille dolls are generally very clearly marked on the back of the bisque head.
 As an example, Armand Marseille/Germany/390 or something similar, where 390 is the mold number.
 Many of the dolls are marked with "A M" instead of Armand Marseille.